The Link Between Physical and Mental Health

 The broad definition of mental health refers to the well-being of an individual on emotional, social and psychological levels.
 The state of someone’s mental health has significant sway over the way they act, process emotions and make decisions.
 A person in good mental health can maintain healthy relationships, express a wide range of emotions and manage the difficulties of change.

-The World Health Organization (WHO) defines mental health as the state of well-being where every individual realizes his or her own potential, manages the normal stresses of life, works productively and fruitfully, and can contribute to her or his community.
+The World Health Organization (WHO) defines mental health as the state of well-being where every individual realizes their own potential, manages the normal stresses of life, works productively and fruitfully, and can contribute to their community.

 Most people think of mental health as the absence of diagnosable disorders, but mental health is best represented as a continuum.
 On one end of the spectrum are people who exhibit active resilience and are capable of taking life’s uncertainties in stride.
 On the other end of the spectrum are individuals whose disorders cause severe impact on daily functioning.
 If someone falls in the center of the spectrum, they would likely describe their mental health as “fine.”